 However, any crack wider than ¼” may be cause for concern and a need for fixing the foundation as it can allow for water infiltration.
 The type of crack is also important.
 Diagonal cracks & cracks that are wider on one end vs. the other may be a sign of movement.
 Cracks that are offset, or groups of several cracks are also likely a sign of distress.
 These types of cracks should be looked at by a professional to determine a cause and remediation.
 All structures settle over time.
 The purpose of a foundation is to allow the structure to settle as a unit at a slower rate.
 If you have foundation problems, you are likely to see interior sheetrock cracks, doors misaligned within the jamb, uneven floors, tile cracks, window frame separation, and even walls pulling away from the house.

-To wrap up, here are some warning signs that will need to be evaluated by a foundation repair expert:
+To wrap up, here are signs of foundation issues that will need to be evaluated by a foundation repair expert:

 - Any crack wider than 1/4″